The Office of Diversity and Inclusion

 Strategies

-- In collaboration with campus partners, establish continuous community meetings for faculty and staff.
+• In collaboration with campus partners, establish continuous community update meetings on specific DEI initiatives for faculty and staff.

 Metrics

-- Increase number of diversity ambassadors (BRIDGE) and the number of search committee and search participant trainings.
+• Increase the number of diversity ambassadors (BRIDGE) and the number of search committees and search participant training.

-- Marketing campaign to promote NCFDD and other faculty diversity-related resource, shows increase in utilization of those resources.
+• Establish marketing campaign to promote NCFDD and other faculty diversity-related resource to shows increase in visibility and utilization of those resources.

 Infrastructure